MaibornWolff/retro/README.md

-# Retro
+# Retro - Make Retrospectives Great Again

-A digital board for your retrospectives
+The goal of Retro is to have a good UX in retrospectives with distributed teams.

 ## Backend